Hammond Municipal Court

 Court Clerk: Jean Peterson

 The Village of Hammond Municipal Court deals exclusively with non-criminal cases involving village ordinance violations in the form of traffic citations, municipal code violations and parking tickets that have occurred within the village limits.
 Our first court was held on September 30, 1997 with Judge Sandra Nelson officiating.
-Judge Nelson has been our only judge to serve this court which handles approximately 300 cases per year.
+The Municipal Court handles approximately 300 cases per year.

 Initial Court Appearance: